psmsmets/thesis_template/README.md

 LaTeX layout used for my [doctoral thesis](https://doi.org/10.4233/uuid:517f8597-9c24-4d01-83ed-0f430353e905) at the Delft University of Technology.

-The thesis layout is demonstrated for both the booklet and propositions.
+The thesis layout is demonstrated for both the book and the propositions.

 ## thesis.sty